Plan to be a full-time student?

 How do you apply to a co-op program?

 To apply to a co-op program, you must check the co-op box on your Ontario Universities' Application Centre application.
 Co-op and regular systems of study are available to Canadian and international students.

-Apply to part-time or online studies
+Applying to part-time and online studies

 Part-time studies (one or two courses per term), online learning, post-degree, non-degree, and letter of permission use a different application process.